maxwellhankner/code-refactor/README.md

 [ ] Fix cover photo

 Questions:
-menu tag not working?
+Menu tag not working?
-can css get any simpler?
+Can css get any simpler?
-what did I forgey?
+What did I forgey?
+Do i need an id to scroll to that section?